The Continued Fight

 But Federal law and an Affirmative Action Commission were still not enough to move UK to full equality.

 In 1981 the University of Kentucky released a staff report authored by the Kentucky Commission on Human Rights stationed in Frankfort.
 The report found in a study from 1975-1979 that “Tokenism in Black Faculty Employment Continues at State Universities: Women made slight gains at Non-tenured and Tenured levels during two-year period.”
 The Equal Employment Opportunity Commission survey concluded that “this illustrates that segregation and tokenism continued to characterize the employment picture for black faculty even though blacks made slight gains between 1977 and 1979.”

-In January 1981, the US Department of Education, Office for Civil Rights (OCR) cited the Commonwealth of Kentucky for noncompliance with Title VI of the Civil Rights Act of 1964.
-The Commonwealth was cited in three general areas: failure to enhance the traditionally black institution, failure to adequately desegregate student enrollments and faculty/staff employment at traditionally white institutions of higher education.
+In January 1981, the US Department of Education Office for Civil Rights (OCR) cited the Commonwealth of Kentucky for noncompliance with Title VI of the Civil Rights Act of 1964 in three general areas: failure to enhance the traditionally Black institution, failure to adequately desegregate student enrollments, and failure to increase minority faculty/staff employment at traditionally white institutions of higher education.

-With the beginning of the Office for Civil Right's investigation into Kentucky's system of higher education began the dawn of a new era for integration and racial equality at UK.
+The Office for Civil Right's investigation into Kentucky's system of higher education began a new era for integration and racial equality at UK.
 Simply not banning minorities from UK was not enough.
 The univeristy would now have to work to ensure its campus was a diverse and welcoming haven for students of all colors and backgrounds.

 For example, in 1982 the faculty for the Lexington campus included 183 women and 17 African Americans.
-In order to actively increase these numbers - something the Office for Civil Rights determined was necessary - the Council set goals to hire an additional forty-eight female faculty and an additional twenty five African American faculty.
+In order to actively increase these numbers - something the Office for Civil Rights determined was necessary - the Council set goals to hire an additional 48 female faculty and an additional 25 African American faculty.

-The Council also determined that the Lexington Campus's employment of minority staff should increase as well, from 398 women and 31 African Americans in 1982, to 429 women and fifty African Americans by 1988.
+The Council also determined that the Lexington Campus's employment of minority staff should increase as well, from 398 women and 31 African Americans in 1982, to 429 women and 50 African Americans by 1988.

 Despite the fact that the university was given six years to complete this goal, the overarching message of the council was to "Begin Now! and Be Aggressive!"